-DATE and TIME: Tuesday, January 8, 2019, from 4:00 p.m. to 8:00 p.m.
+DATE: Thursday, January 9, 2020, from 5:00 p.m. to 8:00 p.m.

 LOCATION: The John F. Kennedy Center for the Performing Arts, 2700 F St. NW, Washington, D.C.